 1. Ideally, you should have already been out of work for five months or more when you apply for SSDI.

 If you work up until the day you submit your disability benefits application, the SSA will almost certainly reject it.
-That’s because you must prove that you cannot work directly as a result of your disability to qualify for benefits.
-In some cases, you can show that it was difficult to work full-time because of your disability.
-But for the most part, spending the last five months unemployed because you’re disabled seems to be the sweet spot.
+That’s because you must prove that you cannot work directly as a result of your health problems to qualify for benefits.
+In some cases, you can show that it was difficult to work full-time because of your health.
+But spending five months unable to work for health reasons before you apply for disability seems to be the sweet spot.
 The SSA will also ask you:

-- Whether your medical condition caused you to cease working at your previous job
+- Whether your medical condition caused you to stop working at your previous job.

-If you have an especially complicated claim, ask a Social Security attorney to review your application before submitting it.
+If you have an especially complicated claim, ask a disability lawyer to review your application before you file.
 Lawyers often know disability secrets that apply to someone in your specific situation that you wouldn’t find anywhere online.

-IMPORTANT: Did you have an unexpected/abrupt accident or illness?
-If a sudden disability makes working obviously impossible on a short-term basis, you may be exempted from the five-month rule.
+IMPORTANT: Did you have an unexpected accident or sudden illness?
+If a sudden health issue makes working obviously impossible on a temporary basis, you may be exempt from the five-month rule.
 (One good example the SSA has for this situation is ALS, also known as Lou Gehrig’s disease.)
 The SSA will estimate how long your inability to work should last based on your medical diagnosis.
-If it’s one year or longer, you may still qualify for disability benefits.
+If it’s one year or longer, you may still qualify for SSDI benefits.

 2. A doctor must medically diagnose you with a condition expected to last at least 12 months or result in death.

-Do not apply for disability benefits until your doctor confirms that your condition meets the SSA’s internal definition of “disabled.”
-Then, ask how long you can expect to be out of work before your condition improves again, if at all.
-This is one of the more confusing disability secrets, since some people are disqualified on the projected unemployment timeframe alone.
-If your doctor says you’ll feel better within 8-12 months, the SSA won’t approve your disability claim.
+Do not apply for benefits until your doctor confirms that your condition meets the SSA’s internal definition of “disabled.”
+Then, ask how long you can expect to be out of work before your health improves again, if at all.
+This is one of the more confusing disability secrets, since some people don’t qualify based on this alone.
+If your doctor says you’ll feel better within 8-12 months, the SSA won’t approve your claim.

-3. Your disability must specifically make you unable to perform your usual job duties regularly for 40 hours a week.
+3. Your health issue(s) must specifically make you unable to perform your usual job duties regularly for 40 hours a week.

-This is one of the trickier disability secrets, since some jobs are easier to do than others once you’re disabled.
+This is one of the trickier disability secrets, since some jobs are easier to do than others with your current limitations.
 But if you can still perform the tasks listed in your job description, you likely won’t qualify for monthly benefits.
 Under the Americans with Disabilities Act, your employer must provide “Reasonable Accommodation” for disabled employees.

-One of the biggest disability secrets people ask about is, “How can I prove I’m disabled during my DDS exam?”
+One of the biggest disability secrets people ask about is, “How can I prove I cannot work during my DDS exam?”
 The answer is simple, actually!
-If you drop a pencil on the floor and cannot pick it up without help, you’re disabled.
+If you drop a pencil on the floor and cannot pick it up without help, then you’re disabled.
 And if you can’t walk across a room (or go up or down a few stairs) without assistance, you’re disabled.
 Finally, if you must alternate sitting and standing throughout the day or cannot lift anything heavier than 5 lbs., then you’re disabled.
 Of all disability secrets we know, this one may be the most valuable!

-4. You must receive routine, doctor-recommended treatments for your disability and submit documents that prove it along with your application.
+4. You must receive routine treatments for your disability from your doctor and submit documents that prove it along with your application.

-One way the SSA determines your eligibility for monthly disability benefits hinges on your credibility as an applicant.
-If you haven’t sought treatment for your condition or discussed symptoms with your doctor, it looks bad to the SSA.
-If you aren’t treated, the SSA automatically assumes your condition isn’t limiting you as much as you say it is.
-The more documented evidence from your doctor showing regular treatment appointments and progress notes, the higher your chances for approval.
+One way the SSA determines your eligibility for benefits hinges on your credibility as an applicant.
+If you haven’t seen a doctor lately to treat your health issue(s) or discuss your symptoms, it looks bad to the SSA.
+If you don’t need routine treatments, the SSA automatically assumes your health isn’t slowing you down as much as you say it is.
+The more medical evidence from your doctor showing regular treatment appointments and progress notes, the higher your chances for approval.
 Among all disability secrets, this one’s likely to result in your technical denial if you can’t or won’t follow through.
-In other words, no physician actively treating your disability = no claim approval for benefits.
-If you cannot afford to see a doctor, make an in-person appointment at the SSA office for a referral.
+In other words, no doctor currently treating your health problems = no SSDI benefits.
+If you cannot afford to see a doctor, an attorney can pay for you to see one.

-5. You must be younger than your full retirement age when you apply in order to qualify for SSDI.
+5. You must be younger than 67 and not currently getting any Social Security benefits in order to qualify for SSDI.

-(According to the SSA, that usually means you haven’t turned 65, 66 or 67 yet, depending on your birth year.)
-If you already reached your full retirement age, you’ll receive regular Social Security benefits for retired individuals instead of SSDI.
+If you’re 67 or older when you apply, you’ll receive regular Social Security benefits for retired individuals instead of SSDI.
 Here’s one of the little-known disability secrets: You cannot receive SSDI and Social Security retirement checks at the same time.
-Here’s an official SSA chart to help you find your full retirement age using your birth year and month.
+This means if you’re already drawing early retirement, the SSA will reject your disability claim.

 Insufficient work history is another one of those disability secrets that confuses many people who receive a technical denial letter.
-Look at it this way: If you’re disabled and cannot work, you’re technically asking the SSA for early retirement withdrawals.
-If you’ve only worked four years full-time in the last decade, that’s technically not enough credits to make you eligible.
-Or maybe you worked full-time for 22 years, but your employer didn’t withhold Social Security taxes from all your paychecks.
+Look at it this way: If you can’t work for health reasons, you’re asking the SSA for early retirement but at your full pay amount.
+If you only worked four years in the last decade, that’s technically not enough credits to make you qualify.
+Or maybe you worked for 22 years, but didn’t pay into Social Security.

-Here’s another example: You’re a federal employee whose government pension automatically disqualifies you from receiving Social Security disability insurance checks.
-Your monthly SSDI check also depends on how long you worked as well as your paychecks (Average Indexed Monthly Earnings).
-In any given year, you can earn a maximum of four Social Security work credits with full-time employment.
-Plus, the amount you need to earn one work credit increases each year to keep pace with increasing average wages.
-In 2019, you’ll get one Social Security work credit for every $1,360 you earn, according to the SSA.
+Here’s another example: You’re a federal employee whose government pension automatically prevents you from getting SSDI.
+Your SSDI amount is based on how long you worked as well as your highest job income (Average Indexed Monthly Earnings).
+In any given year, you can earn a maximum of four Social Security work credits.
+Plus, the amount you need to earn one work credit increases each year to keep pace with rising average wages.
+In 2023, you’ll get one Social Security work credit for every $1,640 you earn, according to the SSA.

-Compared to our other disability secrets, this one may seem like a “gotcha!” that unfairly targets certain applicants.
-This rule is designed to technically exclude any unqualified SSDI applicants with incomes higher than the maximum monthly limit.
+Compared to our other disability secrets, this one may seem like a “gotcha!” that unfairly targets certain people.
+This technical eligibility rule excludes any SSDI applicants with incomes higher than the maximum monthly limit.
 In addition to money you earn from working, monthly earnings that may hurt your case include the following: